 …

-The Number of Taps Requested subfield indicates the number of taps requested in each channel measurement. …
+The Number of Taps Requested subfield indicates the number of taps requested in each channel measurement.
+The encoding for this subfield is specified in Table 9-234.

+…

-The Aggregation Requested subfield is set to 1 to indicate that the TRN field is transmitted over a 2.16+2.16 GHz or 4.32+4.32 GHz channel and to request the channel measurement feedback per channel, in case channel aggregation is used as part of MIMO BF feedback.
+The Channel Aggregation Requested subfield is set to 1 to indicate that the TRN field is transmitted over a 2.16+2.16 GHz or 4.32+4.32 GHz channel and to request the channel measurement feedback per channel, in case channel aggregation is used as part of MIMO BF feedback.
 Otherwise, this subfield is set to 0.

 Modify Table 10 as follows (CID 1148, 1403):